-(b) Cash and cash equivalents, accounts receivable, bank debt and accounts and dividends payable
+(b) Cash & cash equivalents, accounts receivable, bank debt and accounts and dividends payable

-The fair value of cash and cash equivalents, accounts receivable, bank debt and accounts and dividends payable is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
-At December 31, 2017 and December 31, 2016, the fair value of accounts receivable, accounts payable, and dividends payable approximated their carrying value due to their short term to maturity.
+The fair value of accounts receivable, debt and accounts and dividends payable is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date.
+At December 31, 2018 and December 31, 2017, the fair value of accounts receivable, accounts payable, and dividends payable approximated their carrying value due to their short term to maturity.
 Bank debt bears a floating rate of interest and the margins charged by the lenders are indicative of current credit spreads and therefore carrying values approximate fair value.
 The fair value of the convertible debentures is estimated using quoted market prices on the TSX as of the Consolidated Statement of Financial Position date.